tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-I knew he was dead when I heard the splatter of his brain on the hull.
+I knew I hit him when I heard the splatter of his brain on the hull.

+Whether or not the captain was dead..
+I couldn’t know.

+*Try not to let it find you*.

+The *it* wasn’t the hand, after all; it was the captain and his hunting boat.